jheagle/js-build-tools/README.md

   // The paths for directories to delete before build.
   cleanPaths: ['dist', 'browser'],

+  // The destination path for where generated CSS (from SASS files) should go
+  cssPath: 'browser/css',

   // The name of entry the distribution file.
   distMain: 'dist/main',